Geniools/ceh-elastic-stack/README.md

 docker-compose up -d
 ```

-10. Access Kibana in your browser
+2. Access Kibana in your browser

 You can access Kibana by typing `http://127.0.0.1:5601` in your browser.

+## Test logging and honeypot's reaction

-11. Install NMAP to to a quick test attack
+1. Install NMAP to to a quick test attack

 ```bash
 sudo apt install nmap
 ```

-**After all the containers started and kibana is running you can test the logging:**
+*After all the containers started and kibana is running you can test the logging:*

 ```bash
 sudo nmap -A -T4 0.0.0.0
 sudo nmap -sU 0.0.0.0
 ```

-12. Go to Analytics -> Discover:
+2. Go to **Analytics -> Discover** in order to view the logged data:

 Create a new data view for each honeypot *(on the right you'll see "patterns" with the initialls of the honeypot)*.
 Create one data view for each honeypot.